-Performance period Paid annually and aligned with financial year (1 April 2021 to 31 March 2 2022) Measures Financial (80%) Weighting Constant currency operating profit 45% Constant currency revenue 25% Constant currency pre-tax operating cash flow 10% Non-financial (20%) Measures relating to the strategic direction of the company and environmental and social responsibility initiatives.
+Performance period Paid annually and aligned with financial year (1 April 2021 to 31 March 2022) Measures Financial (80%) Weighting Constant currency operating profit 45% Constant currency revenue 25% Constant currency pre-tax operating cash flow 10% Non-financial (20%) Measures relating to the strategic direction of the company and environmental and social responsibility initiatives.
 Non-financial measures are shared across all members of the executive management team as the measures involve collaboration and commitment.
-Payment calculation method I Meeting 100% of both the financial and non-financial measures results in payment of 100% of the DAVR amount.
-The DAVR payment amount is adjusted pro-rata, with each 1% above or below financial targets resulting in a 2% increase or decrease in payment.
-Performance hurdle Should the financial measures in aggregate be underachieved by more no DAVR is payable. e than 10%, Target payments Up to 50% of fixed annual remuneration for the CEO/Managing Director or.
-Maximum payment The maximum achievable DAVR which may be awarded is 132% of the at 20% or more over achievement of the financial measures and achieve non-financial measures.
-0 Approval process The Board (administered through the People & Remuneration Committee) has the discretion to alter, amend, replace or withdraw the DAVR scheme at any time without notice (including during a financial year).
-The Board also retains the ultimate discretion in assessing and determ payments under the scheme.
-As part of that, the Board has the right to its discretion not to make any payments or to pay a reduced amount, n of whether the measures have been met. o exercise Termination of employment Participants will not be entitled to be considered for a DAVR payment cease to be employed by the Company prior to the end of the DAVR y in circumstances where they are under notice of termination of employ the DAVR award is under consideration or paid. ear and/or Should a participant leave the company (i.e. due to death, permanent disability, redundancy or on medical grounds) before they are due to be considered for a DAVR award, the Board will have discretion as to whether to pay any DAVR award.
+Payment calculation method Meeting 100% of both the financial and non-financial measures results in payment of 100% of the DAVR amount.
+The DAVR payment amount is adjusted pro-rata, with each 1% above o financial targets resulting in a 2% increase or decrease in payment. r below Performance hurdle Should the financial measures in aggregate be underachieved by more than 10%, no DAVR is payable.
+Target payments Up to 50% of fixed annual remuneration for the CEO/Managing Director or.
+Maximum payment The maximum achievable DAVR which may be awarded is 132% of the target DAVR at 20% or more over achievement of the financial measures and achievement of all non-financial measures.
+Approval process The Board (administered through the People & Remuneration Commit discretion to alter, amend, replace or withdraw the DAVR scheme at ar notice (including during a financial year). , The Board also retains the ultimate discretion in assessing and determin payments under the scheme.
+As part of that, the Board has the right to its discretion not to make any payments or to pay a reduced amount, r of whether the measures have been met. exercise Termination of employment Participants will not be entitled to be considered for a DAVR payment if they cease to be employed by the Company prior to the end of the DAVR year and/or in circumstances where they are under notice of termination of employment when the DAVR award is under consideration or paid.
+Should a participant leave the company (i.e. due to death, permanent disability, redundancy or on medical grounds) before they are due to be considered for a DAVR award, the Board will have discretion as to whether to pay any DAVR award.